bobbae/gcp/challenges/basketball-rain/README.md

 * First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md).

 * Summary: Given the description, come up with a prediction.
+This is not necessarily a `coding test`.
+You do not have to code anything.
+You can simply write down what you think in text.

 ## Steps